Skip to main content

 • Deduction for R&D activities in La Palma: 400 euros

-Note: We assume that company "D" has not generated the right to apply any other deduction during the exercise.
+Note: We assume that company "D" has not generated any other deductions during the year.

 • Total amount of deductions on both islands: 500 euros + 400 euros = 900 euros